Fun fact: I’m related to United States president Ulysses S. Grant!

-Well, I know my family’s appalling history.
+First of all, I know my family’s appalling history.
 And they repeatedly call themselves the nice ones (the excuse, of course, is “why didn’t -they- (whoever the target was that month) just do what we politely asked?
 Then there wouldn’t have been -any- trouble.”).

-That, of course leads to a round of “well, that’s your white guilt and the past is in the past”, which might maybe be convincing if (a) taking responsibility for your family = guilt (which is doesn’t) and (b) if my family had ever stopped participating in this system (they haven’t) and weren’t pulling everyone along with them (“oh yes, of course you are ‘white’.
+That, of course, leads to a round of “well, that’s your white guilt and the past is in the past”, which might maybe be convincing if (a) taking responsibility for your family = guilt (which is doesn’t) and (b) if my family had ever stopped participating in this system (they haven’t) and weren’t pulling everyone along with them (“oh yes, of course you are ‘white’.
 Did we not consider you brothers & sisters and white two decades ago?
 We didn’t?
 Well… bygones be bygones, right, my white brethren?”)

-At the end of this minor rant, there is one truth.
+Finally, at the end of this minor rant, there is one truth.

-Grant’s antics are no longer the worst.
+Seems like Grant’s antics are no longer the worst.